-The FAR Report's primary data source is each school's annual financial audit, which is prepared in accordance with DC PCSB's Guidelines and Expectations for audited financial statements.
-The Guidelines and Expectations for Public Charter School Audited Financial Statements for Fiscal Year 2017 are available at http://www.dcpcsb.org/sites/default/files/FY2017%20DC%20PCSB%20Audit%20Guidel ines.pdf.
+The FAR's primary data source is each school's annual financial audit, which is prepared in accordance with DC PCSB's Guidelines and Expectations for audited financial statements.
+Here are the Guidelines and Expectations for Public Charter School Audited Financial Statements for Fiscal Year 2018.